JJConsulting/JJMasterData/doc/MasterData.Docs/articles/developer-guide/authorization.md

 `MasterDataCoreOptions.UserIdClaimType` defaults to `ClaimTypes.NameIdentifier`. `IMasterDataUser.Id` reads that claim and supplies user identity to features such as audit and import/export.
 Configure the claim type if the host uses another identifier.

 The built-in render controller shows an editor shortcut for an identified user with the `Admin` role or a `DataDictionary` claim.
 This shortcut does not authorize the administration routes.

-The UI uses `IStringLocalizer<MasterDataResources>`.
-Set request culture with the host's request-localization middleware, and provide a custom localizer when dictionary labels/messages come from application-managed resources.
-Templates can call `localize("ResourceKey")`.